Gift certificates can be handled in a couple of different methods depending on whether the recipient is known or unknown at the time of the purchase.

 Optional: If you have a profile created for the intended recipient and want to add the amount of the gift certificate to their profile, add it as a payment.
 Otherwise, nothing further needs to be done until the gift certificate is redeemed.

 Tips & Other Info:

-- If the redemption amount of the gift certificate is greater than the actual amount paid (E.g. customer paid $75, the gift certificate can be redeemed for $100), enter the redemption amount on the physical gift certificate being given to the recipient.
+- If the redemption amount of the gift certificate is greater than the actual amount paid (E.g., the customer paid $75, the gift certificate can be redeemed for $100), enter the redemption amount on the physical gift certificate given to the recipient.

-- When selling gift certificates, the amount sold will be displayed on the Weekly Accomplishment form (access from the Business Tools menu, then select My WAS) under the Income section, in the Gift Certificate Sold column.
+- When selling gift certificates, the amount sold will be displayed on the Weekly Accomplishment form under the Income section in the Gift Certificate Sold column.

-- If the certificate is not being fully redeemed, the amount not used will remain as a credit on their account.
-You can include a Note to specify the remaining gift certificate balance that has been added to their account (the amount displayed in the On Account field).
+- If the certificate is not fully redeemed, the unused amount will remain a credit on their account.
+If they purchased more than the gift certificate amount, enter the amount in the field for the applicable payment method (Credit Card, Cash/Check).

 To view a listing of gift certificates sold and redeemed, from the Business Tools menu, select Reports (or from the Reports - Tools group on the main toolbar, click Reports).

 - Under the Sales section, select Gift Certificate Transactions, then click Print to open the Date Range form.

 - From the Start and End drop-down menus or Quick Dates menu, choose a period, then click OK to print or preview.

 - From the preview window, click to print (or to export as a pdf).